miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

 ### Pages Declining in Rank
 - **Worrying Rank Declines:**
-  Notably, several entries from the `llm-seo-software-development` hub (e.g., **"webassembly dom"** and **"cheek holes"**) have suffered significant ranking declines.
+  Notably, several entries from the `llm-seo-software-development` hub (e.g., **"webassembly dom*"* and *"*cheek holes"**) have suffered significant ranking declines.
 Although the impression counts for these queries are low, the steep fall in ranking indicates that they have either been outcompeted or the content may no longer match user intent.
   **Action:** Reassess these topics.
 It is advisable either to overhaul the content with more up‑to‑date examples and technical explanations or to consolidate them with better–performing content if the topic is too niche or misaligned.

 ### Thematic Patterns